AimenFH/startup-nextjs/README.md

 If you like the template, please star this repository to inspire the team to create more stuff like this and reach more users like you!

 ### ✨ Explore and Download - Free [Next.js Templates](https://nextjstemplates.com)
+Deployment Description:

+service.yaml: This file defines the service that exposes your application.
+It specifies the service type, ports, and the target selectors, ensuring that the application is accessible to users. deployment.yaml: This file describes the deployment configuration.
+It includes the desired number of replicas, the container image, resource limits, and any necessary environment variables.
+The deployment ensures that your application is running in a controlled and scalable manner. ci.yml: This file sets up a continuous integration (CI) workflow, automating the process of testing and deploying your application using tools like Terraform and Azure CLI.